 How Do You Organize a Chart of Accounts?

 Revenue and expense accounts are listed second.
-These accounts are used to generate the income statement, which shows your business’s profitability over time.
-Here is an example of how a chart of accounts is usually organized.
-It includes account types and examples.
-It also lists common transactions or subcategories for each account.
+Together, these accounts generate the income statement, which shows your profitability over time.
+Below is an example of how a chart of accounts is typically organized, including account types, examples, and the most common transactions or subcategories for each.

 Account Type: Assets